engrit-illinois/Get-CMAppDepTypeData/README.md

 An issue with an individual endpoint will manifest as many rows, representing multiple deployments on the same computer, where the `AppDtCount` is 0.
 The easiest way to identify this is to sort the data first by the `AppDTCount` column (ascending), and then by the `Computer` column.
 If you see the same computer listed many times with an `AppDTCount` of `0`, then that client may have issues.

 A widespread issue will manifest as many rows, representing the same deployment across different computers, where the `AppDTCount` is 0.
 The easiest way to identify this is to sort the data first by the `AppDTCount` column (ascending), and then by the `AppName` column.
-If you see the same app listed many times across different computers with an `AppDTCount` of `0`, then that appor deployment may have an issue.
+If you see the same app listed many times across different computers with an `AppDTCount` of `0`, then that app or deployment may have an issue.
 <br />
 <br />